piotrmurach/tenpin/README.md

 ## License

-The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).
+The gem is available as open source under the terms of the [GNU Affero General Public License v3.0](https://opensource.org/licenses/AGPL-3.0).

 ## Code of Conduct